yokolet/new-note/_posts/2017-06-04-construct-binary-tree.md

 Given a string with markers ($s), construct a binary tree.
-For example, `4,2,-3,$,$,1,$,$,6,5,$,$,$` is given, the constrcuted tree should be:
+For example, `4,2,-3,$,$,1,$,$,6,5,$,$,$` is given, the constructed tree should be:

 <pre>